An Intro into the World of Business Relationship Management, Part 2: An In-depth Look at a BRM

 - A high aptitude for critical, strategic, creative, and innovative thinking.

-Given that the above skills sets are often needed by senior business analysts, program managers, or organization/enterprise architects, moving to a BRM role may be the next step in their career.
+Given that the above skill sets are often needed by senior business analysts, program managers, or organization/enterprise architects, moving to a BRM role may be the next step in their career.
+Alternatively, learning the skills of a BRM may also enhance the skills of business analysts and project managers.

 Our next blog will provide detailed information about the BRMP.
 In the meantime, check out the following sites for more information:

-- Business Relationship Management Institute’s (BRMI) website to become a member: https://brm.institute
+- Business Relationship Management Institute’s (BRM Institute) website to become a member: https://brm.institute